Volumes spurt at Thyrocare Technologies Ltd counter

 -

-Thyrocare Technologies Ltd registered volume of 21.87 lakh shares by 14:19 IST on NSE, a 20.5 fold spurt over two-week average daily volume of 1.07 lakh shares
+Thyrocare Technologies Ltd notched up volume of 41.07 lakh shares by 14:19 IST on NSE, a 8.34 fold spurt over two-week average daily volume of 4.92 lakh shares

-Gujarat Mineral Development Corporation Ltd, Sobha Ltd, Dalmia Bharat Ltd, CARE Ratings Ltd are among the other stocks to see a surge in volumes on NSE today, 06 October 2020.
+Prism Johnson Ltd, Oil India Ltd, Aarti Drugs Ltd, Team Lease Services Ltd are among the other stocks to see a surge in volumes on NSE today, 07 October 2020.

 Powered by Capital Market - Live News